nsidc/qgreenland/doc/user-how-to/plugin-how-to.md

 ![plugin_search_window](/_images/plugin_search_window.png)

 Using the top search bar, type in a layer or keyword, such as 'towns' or 'earthquakes'.
-Once you have located a layer of interest, click the checkbox and click next at the bottom of the window.
+Once you have located a layer of interest, click the checkbox and click **Next** at the bottom of the window.

 ![selected_layer](/_images/selected_layer.png)